Tech-Lockdown/hosts-file-generator/README.md

 Create a blocklist file containing all entries (that are not skipped) from the cache directory.
 Override generator.options.skip with file/folder names (do not include extensions) to customize the output.
 `npm run generate:blocklist`

+Get a map of the cache directory with file/folder names.
+`npm run get:options`

 *Source files curated from [nextdns.io](https://nextdns.io)*

 # nextdns/metadata